FPGAwars/apio/COMMANDS.md

   used to clean other envs or all envs.

-  If the command cleans a single env and finds that upon return the _build directory is empty, it deletes it as well.
+  If the command cleans a single env and finds that upon return the '_build' directory is empty, it deletes it as well.

   Example:
     apio clean                 # Clean the default env